Devorah Baron: Biography

 Devorah Baron was born in Uzda, about 50 kilometers south-southwest of Minsk, which was then part of the Russian Empire.
 Her father, a rabbi, allowed her to attend the same Hebrew classes as boys, which was highly exceptional for the time, although she had to sit in the screened women’s area of the synagogue.
 Also, and again unusual for girls at the time, she completed high school and received a teaching credential in 1907.
 Baron published her first stories in 1902, at the age of 14, in the Hebrew-language newspaper Ha-Melits, which was edited at that time by Leon Rabinowitz.
-She appears in a photo of Yiddish writers in Vilna in 1909, when Mendele Moykher Sforim was visiting there, which is exceptional both because she is the only woman in the photo and because she does not appear in a similar photo of Vilna's Hebrew writers who posed with Sforim during his visit (the Hebrew writers having refused to have her—a woman—appear in their photo).
+She appears in a photo of Yiddish writers in Vilna in 1909, when Mendele Moykher Sforim was visiting there, which is exceptional both because she is the only woman in the photo and because she does not appear in a similar photo of Vilna's Hebrew writers who posed with Mendele during his visit (the Hebrew writers having refused to have her—a woman—appear in their photo).

 She was engaged to the author Moshe Ben-Eliezer, but he later broke it off.

 In 1910, after her father’s death and later the destruction of her village in a pogrom, she immigrated to Palestine, settling in Neve Tzedek, a neighborhood the on outskirts of Jaffa that became part of Tel Aviv in 1909.
 In Palestine she became the literary editor of the Zionist-Socialist magazine Ha-Po’el ha-Za’ir (The Young Worker).
 She soon married the editor, the Zionist activist Yosef Aharonovitz (1877–1937).
 Along with other Jews in Palestine, they were deported to Egypt by the Ottoman government, but returned after the establishment of the British Mandate after the First World War.
 In 1922, Baron and her husband both resigned from the magazine.
 At this point, she went into seclusion, staying at her home until she died.